iTzAswinRoy/iTzAswinRoy/README.md

 - 📫 How to reach me: ***aswinroy255@gmail.com***

-- ⚡ Intersting fact: ***I acquired my skills on my own interests, without any assistance from an institution.***
+- ⚡ Interesting fact: ***I acquired my skills on my own interests, without any assistance from an institution.***

 <h2 align="left">🤝 Connect with me:</h2>
 <p align="left">